WickedyWick/zemljopis-ts-be/README.md

-# Zemljopis BE in TS
+# Zemljopis BE in TSP